diogovs09/CourseProjects/README.md

 # CourseProjects

-This repository has some projects I've developed mainly during my Master's in Data Science and Advanced Analytics @ Nova IMS.
+This repository has some projects I've developed during my Master's in Data Science and Advanced Analytics @ Nova IMS.

-Feel Free to check them out!
+Feel free to check them out!

 Cheers :)